Georgia Brass Band

 The Georgia Brass Band was conceived by co-founders Joe Johnson and Christopher Priest in the spring of 1999.
-It is a traditional British brass band.
+It is a traditional British-style brass band.
 The band performed its first concert in September of that year and has maintained a very busy schedule ever since.
-Band members are selected by audition or invitation and include some of the finest musicians in the Atlanta area.

 Instrumentation

 Instrumentation follows the British tradition of Cornets, 1 in Eb, 9 in B♭, Flugelhorn, Tenor Horns, 3 in E♭, Baritones, 2 in B♭, Euphoniums, 2 in B♭, Tenor Trombones, 2 in B♭, Bass Trombone, 1 in B♭, Tubas (2 in E♭ and 2 in B♭; often called Basses), and Percussion.

 Membership

 All of the GBB's members and staff volunteer their time and talents to the band.
 The membership represents a variety of professions, including lawyers, doctors, salespeople, business owners, educators, students, analysts, computer professionals, freelance musicians, a former college vice president, a real estate agent, an engineer, a financial planner, and even a pipe organ builder.
 While their backgrounds may vary, all members share a love for making good music together.